 It rolls on large air-filled tires that glide through any terrain.
 This is a great jogging stroller that you can take off road.
 Easy to pushed even with one hand.
-Some other features that parents will enjoy are: adjustable leg rest, adjustable handle bar, large basket, mesh window in the seat, adjustable 5-point harness, and run away strap.
+Some other features that parents enjoy are: adjustable leg rest, adjustable handle bar, large basket, mesh window in the seat, plenty of storage, adjustable 5-point harness, and run away strap.

-I gave the new Indie 5 out of 5 stars since I really like the new updates and think that this is an outstanding jogger.
-It retailing for around $529 and comes with an air-pump and a bumper bar.
+I gave the new Indie 5 out of 5 stars since I really like the new updates and think that this is an outstanding jogger, one of the best on the market.
+It retailing for around $549 and comes with an air-pump and a bumper bar.

 -Large canopy.
-As I’ve said above, I didn’t like the back of the canopy being attached to the frame of the stroller, but it’s still a great large canopy for a jogger that are known for not paying attention to the canopies.
-Now, it has two large panels and a large pop-out sunvisor that goes almost to the bumper bar.
+For 2018 the canopy has been redesigned and now sits higher on the frame offering more head room for an older child.
+It still provides the same great coverage as before with two large UPF 45+ panels plus a large pop-out sunvisor that goes almost to the bumper bar.
 There is also a large dark mesh peekaboo window with a magnetic closure instead of a noisy Velcro that my older model has.

 -Adjustable handle bar.
 It goes all the way from 26″ up to 45.5″ from the ground.
 Great for shorter and taller parents.
 The handle bar is now covered with thermoplastic rubber instead of foam which is PVC free.
 Easy to clean.
 There is also a convenient grip in the middle for one-hand navigation.
 BTW, that grip comes quite handy when I am on the phone or have a dog leash in the other hand.

 -Roomy seat.
 The seat is a little roomier now.
 It’s 14.5″ wide with 19″ seat back and a measurement of 25″ from the back of the seat to the top of the canopy.
 It has one-hand infinite strap recline, but you will need both hands to bring the seat back.
 I am not sure why on Bumbleride site they are saying it’s a lever recline.
 It’s a regular strap system.